094459/newsletter-oss-projects/README.md

 **apache-xtable-on-aws-samples**

 [apache-xtable-on-aws-samples](https://github.com/aws-samples/apache-xtable-on-aws-samples) provides sample code to build an Apache Airflow Operator that uses Apache XTable to make a single physical dataset readable in different formats by translating its metadata and avoiding reprocessing of actual data files.
 The repo will help you build and compile your custom jar file, which you can then use within your Airflow DAG.
 Check out the supporting blog post from Matthias Rudolph and Stephen Said, [Run Apache XTable on Amazon MWAA to translate open table formats](https://aws.amazon.com/blogs/big-data/run-apache-xtable-on-amazon-mwaa-to-translate-open-table-formats/).(#201)

+**athena_bridge**

+[athena_bridge](https://aws-oss.beachgeek.co.uk/4m7) is an open-source Python library that replicates the most common PySpark functions, allowing you to execute PySpark-like code directly on AWS Athena via automatically generated SQL.
+With this library, you can reuse your existing PySpark code without needing an EMR Cluster or Glue Interactive Session, leveraging Athena’s SQL backend with identical syntax to PySpark.(#216)

 **automated-datastore-discovery-with-aws-glue**